-Please provide examples of university initiatives to develop the knowledge and competences of staff to increase performance in the workplace.

-Table 1.14 University initiatives to support professional development of university staff staff members have been identified: different training courses (not further specified) 58 (30.5%), language courses 42 (22.1%), intercultural training 25 (13.1%), in-house training 22 (11.5%), (information meetings) with all staff working with mobility to be updated about procedures, programmes, support etc. 20 (10.5%), STT 17 (8.9%) and courses to improve digital skills 6 (3.1%).
-Obtained data confirms the majority of universities offers various training options for staff to develop their professional competences.
+241 respondents have evaluated the university initiatives and 174 (72.2%) university staff members have confirmed their university is making efforts to develop the knowledge and competences of staff to increase performance in the workplace.
+Accordingly, the following examples of initiatives implemented by the university to support the professional development of staff members have been identified: different training courses (not further specified) 58 (30.5%), language courses 42 (22.1%), intercultural training 25 (13.1%), in-house training 22 (11.5%), (information meetings) with all staff working with mobility to be updated about procedures, programmes, support etc. 20 (10.5%), Erasmus+ STT 17 (8.9%) and courses to improve digital skills 6 (3.1%).
+Obtained data confirms the majority of universities represented in the survey offers various training options for staff to develop their professional competences.